pmjat/oop-cpp-lab/lab03/readme.md

 # Lab03: Working with Objects

 In this lab, let you yourself learn a Object type called "list" in C++ library.
-This is basically a double linked list.
+This is basically a doubly linked list.
 You can refer: https://www.cplusplus.com/reference/list/list/

 Below is program that is partially done.
 It attempst implementing "Polygon" as abstract data type.